swairshah/webapp-skeleton/README.md

+## Basic Web app Skeleton.

+Use app.py for basic. ws_app.py for websocket stuff.

-To use complicated js dependencies use npm and webpack
+### To use complicated js dependencies use npm and webpack

 1. `npm init`